sodascience/metasyn/docs/source/usage/exporting_metaframes.rst

 Exporting and importing MetaFrames
 ===================================

-Metasyn can serialize and **export a MetaFrame** into a GMF file.
+Metasyn can serialize and **save a MetaFrame** into a GMF file.
 GMF files are JSON files that follow the :doc:`/developer/GMF` and have been designed to be easy to read and understand.
 This allows users to audit, understand, modify and share their data generation model with ease.

 .. image:: /images/pipeline_serialization_simple.png
    :alt: MetaFrame Serialization Flow